1931 Wilberforce Green Wave football team

 The 1931 Wilberforce Green Wave football team was an American football team that represented Wilberforce University during the 1931 college football season.
 Led by head coach Harry C. Graves and assistant coach Corrothers, the team was recognized as the 1931 black college national champion.
 The team compiled an undefeated, untied 8–0 record and outscored opponents by a total of 201 to 30.
-The team secured its claim to the black college championship with its victory over on October 24.
+The team secured its claim to the black college championship with its victory over Tuskegee on October 24.
 Tuskegee had been undefeated in 35 previous starts.

 Key players included ends Ike Robinson and Pete Fouler.